-If you find you have many scratches that you would like to eliminate, you can wipe your clean and dry glass top stove with a thin layer of car wax.
+If you find you have many scratches that you would like to eliminate, you can wipe your clean and dry black glass top stove with a thin layer of car wax.
 Then buff it with a lint-free cloth or paper towel.
-This will leave your ceramic glass top stove shiny and smooth for a week or two and will make maintenance cleanup easier.
+This will leave your ceramic black glass top stove shiny and smooth for a week or two and will make maintenance cleanup easier.

 If this solution to remove cloudiness from glass top stoves worked for you and you’re looking for more easy cleaning hacks, follow us on Pinterest!